launchdarkly/integration-framework/integrations/generic-trigger/README.md

 This integration allows *any* tool with outbound webhook capabilities to use LaunchDarkly's flag triggers feature.

-To learn more, read [Creating a new flag trigger](https://docs.launchdarkly.com/home/feature-workflows/triggers#creating-a-new-flag-trigger).
+To learn more, read [Creating flag triggers](https://launchdarkly.com/docs/home/releases/triggers-create).